3 Keys to a real green life

 1. Thinking for ourselves

 We need to think differently than is typical in our culture.
-In particular we need to think for ourselves and re-build our personal autonomy.
+In particular we need to reclaim and redevelop our personal sovereignty.
+"Empowered Thinking for Deep Change" is one of the major topics on A Real Green Life.

 2. Providing for ourselves